Corner of Dreghorn Street and Davis Street , Morawa, 6623

-The Holy Cross Church Morawa was built in 1932 and designed along Spanish mission lines.
+The Holy Cross Church Morawa, built by Monsignor John Hawes in 1932 is designed along Spanish mission lines.
 It is a simple historic church built out of local stone, notably without the ornamentation common in other heritage churches of that era.

 If you are interested in early solar design you will appreciate its architecture which reflects an early attempt to deal with the harsh summer heat.
 The louvered shutters and heavy walls were designed to protect worshipers from the sun.
 It is also worth taking a look at what is rumoured to be the smallest presbytery in the world, built to barely fit a bed, small table and chair.